-He's worked extensively on stage & screen, but has always had a passion for audio, and has enjoyed creating work with some of the greatest talents and companies in the business - hundreds of radio plays, comedies, documentary features, books and poetry readings for the BBC, as well as a wealth of work for Audible, Random House, Oxford University Press, WF Howes, Hachette, Big Finish and the Royal National Institute of Blind People.
+He's worked extensively on stage & screen, but always had a passion for audio, and has enjoyed creating work with some of the greatest talents and companies in the business - hundreds of radio plays, comedies, documentary features, books and poetry readings for the BBC, as well as a wealth of work for Audible, Random House, Oxford University Press, Penguin, Pan Macmillan, HarperCollins, WF Howes, Hachette, Big Finish and the Royal National Institute of Blind People.

 Recent work includes War Horse (National Theatre), W1A (BBC), Umbrella by Will Self and Nation by Terry Pratchett for BBC Radio4 Extra.
 He's the voice of Inspector Appleby for Audible, and is also now narrating the Frank Merlin Mysteries.

 The First Man by Albert Camus,

 Rape of the Fair Country by Alexander Cordell and

 The House at Pooh Corner by AA Milne